 Tripod Cocoon Floor Lamp

-Materials: Iron and brass.
-Lampshade made of metal (iron) wire in the form of a globe and plastic “Cocoon” sprayed around it.
-Bakelite socket.
+Materials: 3 black painted metal rods.
+Brass connector, rod on top.
+Globe lampshade made of metal (iron) wire and plastic “Cocoon” sprayed around it.
+Bakelite E27 socket.

 Height: 120 cm / 47.24”